facelessuser/BracketHighlighter/docs/customize.md

 ### My personal configurations

 If you are curious about my personal configuration, here it is.
 The color scheme I use is from my [Aprosopo theme](https://github.com/facelessuser/Aprosopo).

+!!! note "Note"
-Note: If a scope is not defined, it won't change the color.
+    If a scope is not defined, it won't change the color.
 For instance, below I assign the hash rule for C/C++ preprocessors conditionals to `brackethighlighter.c_define`, but I don't have `brackethighlighter.c_define` in my theme `<dict>`.
 So it will look like the default color, white.

 **My personal conf: bh_core.sublime-settings**